My cheeks and jaw are sore from laughing so hard last night. The can’t-breathe, eyes-are-watering kind of laughing. Those are good moments. :)

 Feel free to share any of your favorite healthy or not-so-healthy holiday recipes!

-Posted on November 14, 2016, in College, domesticated, Healthy Habits and tagged butternut squash basil crostinis, clean eating recipes, healthy appetizers, healthy college cooking, healthy college girl, healthy holiday, thanksgiving appetizer recipe.
+Posted on November 14, 2016, in College, Healthy Lifestyle and tagged butternut squash basil crostinis, clean eating recipes, healthy appetizers, healthy college cooking, healthy college girl, healthy holiday, thanksgiving appetizer recipe.
 Bookmark the permalink.
 2 Comments.